 Archaeology

 Elgin Museum has an extensive collection of local archaeology, telling Moray’s story from the arrival of people in the area during Mesolithic period (around 8000 BC) to the Picts (3rd – 9th Centuries AD).
-More recent acquisitions are the consequence of research excavations, for example at Birnie, through Treasure Trove allocations of objects found by chance discovery, such as metal detecting finds and the Dandaleith Stone, and from archaeology discovered through development & infrastructure works.
+More recent acquisitions are the consequence of research excavations, through Treasure Trove allocations of objects found by chance discovery and from archaeology discovered through development and infrastructure works.

 What will we see on display?